Pedrojok01/fury-racing/readme.md

 ### Concept:

 The concept is simple: you must select a car and optimize its attributes to make the best time against another player.
 The time is automatically calculated based on the selected attributes, the circuit characteristics, and the real-time weather of the circuit's location.
-This is where all the strategy comes in.
+This is where all the strategy comes in (See the [backend READM.md](./backend/README.md) for more information about the calculation process).
 In addition, a luck mechanism has been introduced to add some spicy to the game.
 This luck comes from 2 different sources:

 1.  your luck attributes vary depending on how many points you allocate there as shown in the table below: